 I was exposed to art history, design and composition from an early age, having grown up with a professional artist as a parent.
 To hone my floral design skills, I completed Conception and Design at the Catherine Muller floral school in Paris, France, where my eyes where opened to the possibilities of working with flowers.

-At Little Flora Gem we use flowers, foliage, herbs and foraged treasures from our farm in the beautiful North Okanagan and let the fields and forests around us inspire our design process.
+At Little Flora Gem we use flowers, vegetables, foliage, herbs and foraged treasures from our farm in the beautiful North Okanagan and let the fields and forests around us inspire our design process.
 We DO NOT use floral foam, glitter or other additives.

 Whimsical, garden style